 Therefore, the easiest way to offer your services is by partnering with a pay per head provider.
 The provider will give you a betting platform and sportsbook software to ease your operations.

 A pay per head solution is a comprehensive package of things a bookie needs to launch and operate.
-It comprises a website, software, call center, bookmaking tools, IT solutions, gambling products including sports betting, casino, racebook, and risk management tools.
+It comprises a website, software, call center, bookmaking tools, IT solutions, and gambling products including sports betting, casino, racebook, and risk management tools.
 Notably, the provider can run the bookie on your behalf.

 In other words, you do not have to worry about setting betting lines, booking bets, processing payments, or any other task that would steal time from you.
 Instead, you can focus on finding clients who are easy, considering that you talk to most of them each day at school.

 2. Convert Your Friends And School Alumni Into Clients

 Students between 18 years and 24 provide a tremendous demographic.
 However, you need to remember that New Jersey laws betting limit age above 21.
 Therefore, remember not to violate this law.

 Instead, find clients that are 21 years or older to become your clients.
 Although your sportsbook is hosted offshore with no direct violation of New Jersey laws, avoid recruiting clients that are less than 21 years old as it might be a violation.

 Luckily, you still have a significant number of target clients between 21 and 24 years.
 In fact, you can also acquire Rutgers University alumni from social media groups.
 The good thing about this group is that they will support their own.

 So, create a plan on how to acquire your clients.
 Attend college sports and enroll a few more students to wager with you.